jakobnissen/jakobnissen.github.io/posts/badjulia.md

 ```
 $ /usr/bin/time -f "%M" julia hello_world.jl
 Hello, world!
-231316
+148724
 ```

-Yep, 231 MB memory consumption for a hello-world script.
+Yep, ~150 MB memory consumption for a hello-world script.
 Julia's runtime is _enormous_ - these megabytes are not just used by Julias compiler, it apparently pre-allocates BLAS buffers, just in case the user wants to multiply matrices in their hello-world script, you know.
-Forget the latency, a background consumption of 231 MB completely excludes using Julia for anything but application-level programs running on a PC or a compute cluster.
+Forget the latency, a background consumption of 150 MB completely excludes using Julia for anything but application-level programs running on a PC or a compute cluster.
 For anything else, be it mobile, embedded, daemon processes, etc, you'll need to use something else.

-In fact, even for desktop-level applications, wasting 200+ MB on the Julia runtime is barely acceptable.
-Think of all the hate Electron gets for wasting resources. _Every_ Julia program is as bad as Electron in this regard.
-A command-line calculator written in Julia consumes more resources than the video game Warcraft III.
+In fact, even for desktop-level applications, consuming 150 MB on the Julia runtime is barely acceptable.
+Think of all the hate Electron gets for wasting resources. _Every_ Julia program is in the same ballpark as Electron in this regard.
+A command-line calculator written in Julia consumes more memory than the 2003 video game _Command & Conquer: Generals_.

 ## Julia can't easily integrate into other languages
 Another consequence of Julia's massive runtime is that it makes it annoying to call into Julia from other languages.
-If your Python script needs to rely on Julia, you'll need to pay up front: Both the latency, _and_ the 200-something megabytes.
+If your Python script needs to rely on Julia, you'll need to pay up front: Both the latency, _and_ the 150-ish megabytes.

 Compare this to a static language like C, where you can compile a C lib to a binary that other programs simply calls into.
-Julians are usually very proud of the large amount of code sharing and code reuse in the Julia community, but it's worth noting that this sharing stops abruptly at the language barrier: We might be able to use a Rust library, but no-one would use a Julia library if they could avoid it.
+Julians are usually very proud of the large amount of code sharing and code reuse in the Julia community, but it's worth noting that this sharing stops abruptly at the language barrier: We might be able to use a Rust library in Julia with little friction, but no-one would use a Julia library if they could avoid it.
 So if you want to code up some universally used library, you better go with a static language.

 ## Weak static analysis
 This is one point where I've changed perspective after having tried coding Rust.
 Before learning Rust, when I only knew Python and Julia I would have said something like:

-> Sure, static typing is useful.
+> Sure, static analysis is useful.
 But to ensure program correctness, you need tests anyway, and these tests will catch the vast majority of what would be compile-time errors.
 The small safety you lose in a dynamic language is more than made up by the time saved, which you can use to write better tests.

 How silly, past me, if only you knew!
 See, I taught myself Rust by doing the [Advent of Code 2020](https://github.com/jakobnissen/advent2020) in Rust.
 Being a neophyte, I was so bad at Rust that I had more than one compiler error per line of code on average. _Everything_ was hard.
 And yet, for about two-thirds of the challenges, the _first_ time the program compiled, it gave the correct answer.